-Freehold buildings:

-Office furniture and equipment:

-Computer equipment:

-Registration system software

-33 1/3 % per annum (over 3 years)
+Freehold buildings 2% per annum (over 50 years) Office furniture and equipment 25% per annum (over 4 years) Computer equipment 25% per annum (over 4 years) Registration system software 33 1/3 % per annum (over 3 years)

 Freehold properties are revalued in accordance with FRS 15 with a full valuation carried out by professionally qualified Chartered Surveyors on an existing use/open market value basis, in accordance with the Statement of Assets Valuation Practice No. 4 and the Guidance Notes of the Royal Institution of Chartered Surveyors, every five years.
 Property capital costs incurred between valuations are capitalised at cost.